 The Life-Gets-Better Scholarship Program is a merit scholarship for U. S. high school graduates and thereafter who receive recognition as a National Merit® Scholar or Finalist.
 Eligible scholars will receive an award to cover the cost of tuition, minus the sum of Florida Bright Futures, the National Merit® award or other scholarships and awards.
-The scholarship will cover fees associated with tuition, minus the postal fee and the orientation fee.
-The scholarship will provide $2,790 to use toward university housing and $2,246 to use toward board (university meal plan).
-The scholarship will provide a $750 book award.

 A student is eligible to receive an award for a maximum of eight (8) semesters.
 A student must maintain enrollment in the degree program under which this award was made.
 A student may not change majors.
 A student must enroll in fifteen (15) credit hours per semester.
 Awards are not made during the summer term.